3D-Consistent Multi-View Editing by Correspondence Guidance: Multi-View Image Editing

 \section{Multi-View Image Editing}

-\phantomsection \textbf{Image Editing Methods.} We test our method together with two different diffusion based image editing methods, both InstructPix2Pix \cite{brooks2022instructpix2pix} and the single-step model pix2pix-turbo \cite{parmar2024one}.
-For InstructPix2Pix we use 20 diffusion steps and guidance scales $s_T=7.5$ and $s_I=1.5$, which are the same choices as in DGE and EditSplat.
-The single-step model pix2pix-turbo is trained to take a Canny edge map \cite{Canny} and generate an image based on this and a given text prompt.
-So the editing process with pix2pix-turbo is to first convert the image to an Canny edge map that is then used to generate an edited image, which leads to the appearance of the whole image being changed even if an local edit is desired.
-To address this we utilize a segmentation mask from SAM \cite{Kirillov_2023_ICCV} to ensure that only the desired object is changed and that the rest of the image remains unchanged.
+\paragraph{Image Editing Methods} We test our method together with two different diffusion based image editing methods, InstructPix2Pix \cite{brooks2022instructpix2pix} and the single-step model pix2pix-Turbo \cite{parmar2024one}, as well as the flow-matching based method FLUX.1 \cite{flux}.
+For \textit{InstructPix2Pix} we use $20$ denoising steps and guidance scales $s_T=7.5$ and $s_I=1.5$, which are the same choices as in DGE and EditSplat.
+The single-step model \textit{pix2pix-Turbo} is trained to take a Canny edge map and generate an image based on this and a given text prompt.
+So the editing process with pix2pix-Turbo is to first convert the image to an Canny edge map that is then used to generate an edited image, which leads to the appearance of the whole image being changed even if an local edit is desired.
+To address this we utilize a segmentation mask to ensure that only the desired object is changed and that the rest of the image remains unchanged.
+For the flow-matching based model FLUX.1 \cite{flux} we use $28$ denoising steps.
+We also take advantage of the fact that denoising trajectories for flow-matching based models are approximately linear, making it possible to avoid computing gradients through all the denoising steps, as described in \cite{SONIC}.
+This assumption of linear denoising trajectories should in theory be a perfect approximation\cite{lipman2023flow,liu2023flow}, but in practice an approximation error still exits.
+We find that while using this approximation we still are able to stably converge to initial seeds that improve consistency.

+\paragraph{Image Matching Details} We use the robust dense matcher RoMa \cite{edstedt2024roma}, which is a robust dense matcher that also returns certainties.
+We only use matches with a certainty over $0.05$ and include a maximum of $50~000$ matches.
+For the LPIPS patch loss we use the perceptual loss \cite{zhang2018perceptual} applied to patches centered around the matches.
+We randomly select $1~500$ correspondences out of the current matches and extract patches of size $64 \times 64$ centered at these positions.